Softdrink117/processing-generative-glyphs/README.md

 6. Check the glyph against an existing Register of glyphs that have already been created, to ensure uniqueness
   *  Rotations and permutations can also be checked, in theory - see below for limitations
 7. Repeat steps 1-6 until either the glyph is fully valid and unique, or the maximum number of samples has been reached
+8. _Optional_ - If the maximum number of samples has been reached on this frame, flag the glyph for additional processing on the next frame.
+Repeat until the glyph is fully valid and unique

 For performance reasons, there are several sampling limiters that are applied to make sure things run smoothly:
 * The maximum number of attempts to roll a valid direction is limited
 * The maximum number of iterations (complete attempts to step through and close a glyph) is limited
-* The maximum number of glyphs that can process at once is limited All of these limits are user-adjustable, allowing for performance to be tweaked at runtime to suit various machines.
+* The maximum number of glyphs that can process at once is limited

+All of these limits are user-adjustable, allowing for performance to be tweaked at runtime to suit various machines.

 ---